-By Bobby Owsinski • December 14, 2011 This article is provided by Bobby Owsinski.
-It’s not unusual for musicians and engineers that are doing a lot of work in their home studio on bookshelf-sized speakers to crave more bottom end.
+By Bobby Owsinski • May 23, 2019 It’s not unusual for musicians and engineers that are doing a lot of work in their home studio on bookshelf-sized speakers to crave more bottom end.
 As a result, the first thing they think about is adding a subwoofer to their monitor system.
 That’s all well and good, but there are a few steps that you can follow that might help your venture into low frequency territory a lot easier.
-1. Do you really need a subwoofer?
+Do you really need a subwoofer?
 Before you make that purchase, it’s a good idea to be sure that a sub is actually necessary.
 Here are a couple of things to check out first: —A) Are you monitoring at a loud enough level?
 This is a trap that people with home studios fall into; they don’t listen loud enough, at least for a short period of time.
 I know from personal experience as I did that for years and found that everything changed for the better when I turned it up for a little while when working.
 First of all, if you monitor too quietly, your ears begin to emphasize the mid-frequencies.
 This is great for balance but bad for judging the low end of things.
 Crank up your monitors to a moderately loud level, at least when you’re working on the low frequency end of the spectrum.
 If you still don’t have enough low end, go on to B. —B) You have an acoustic problem in your room.
 Chances are that either your monitors are too close to the wall, or they’re placed at a point of the room length where standing waves causes some of the low end to cancel out.
 This is more likely to be the cause of just one area of the low frequency spectrum rather than the entire low end though.
 Just to be safe, move your speakers a foot or so backwards and forwards and see if you get some of the low end back.
 If not, move to #2.
-2. Purchase a subwoofer from the same manufacturer as your main monitors.
+Purchase a subwoofer from the same manufacturer as your main monitors.
 The easiest way to get a smooth sounding low end that doesn’t cause you more grief that it’s worth is to buy a sub from the same manufacturer as the monitors you use most of the time.
 That means if you’re using JBL, choose a JBL sub that’s made specifically for that system; if you’re using Genelec, do the same, KRK, the same, etc. This will make a huge difference, especially at the crossover frequency point from the mains to the sub.
 It’s usually impossible to get that area to sound natural if you mix brands.
-3. Calibrate your sub correctly.
+Calibrate your sub correctly.
 Most musicians and engineers that choose to use a sub just randomly dial in the level.
 You might get lucky and get it right, but it’s more than likely that your level will be off, causing a number of funny sounding mixes until you finally figure it out.
 Here’s how to calibrate the sub to your system: —A) Without the sub connected, send pink noise to your main monitors.
 At the listening position and while listening to one monitor only, use an SPL meter (just about any will do to get you in the ballpark, even an iPhone app) and adjust the level of monitor until it reads 85 dB.
 The SPL meter should be set on C Weight and Slow.
 Repeat on the other channel and set that so it also reads 85 dB. —B) Turn the main monitors off.
 Send pink noise just to the subwoofer.
 Set the level of the SPL meter so it reads 79 dB.
 79 works because there are fewer bands of low frequencies than high (3 for the low and 8 for the high), so this number takes that into account.
 You might have to tweak the level up or down a dB, but this will get you into the ballpark. —C) If there’s a polarity switch on the sub, try both positions and see which one has the most bass or sounds the smoothest in the crossover area.
 That’s the one to select.
 If you follow these steps, you’ll find that integrating a subwoofer into your system (if you decide you need one) will be as painless as possible.
-And by the way, don’t you just love the picture above?
-Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information be sure to check out his website and blog.
+Read excerpts from Bobby’s books here.
 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bobby Owsinski Loudspeakers Poll Recording Subwoofers Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed. torin krell says I would add that experimenting with subwoofer placement can also make a huge difference in bass depth, balance, and quality.
+And, although keeping the subs and the main monitors within the same brand can help make things easier, mixing brands with some extra knowledge and care can also provide great results.
+Tagged with: Bobby Owsinski Loudspeakers Recording Subwoofers Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!